 Leave a comment

-I Found God today in sound words of advice.
+I Found God today in the idea of Already and Not Yet.

 Leave a comment

-I Found God today in the relationship with my siblings.
+I Found God today in my mom’s joy.

 Leave a comment

-I Found God today in my daughter in law’s joy.
+I Found God today in a faithful friend.